 A Felony Charge Isn’t a Necessity

 Prosecutors will almost always seek to pursue felony charges for a fourth DUI.
-However, the law does allow a fourth DUI to be tried as misdemeanors.
+However, in some situations the law does allow a fourth DUI to be tried as a misdemeanor.
 A misdemeanor DUI charge will come with less severe penalties, including the possibility of going to a county jail instead of a state prison.

-You’re not likely to get a prosecutor to agree to a misdemeanor charge on your own, particularly if he or she feels confident about the prospects of getting a conviction.
+You’re not likely to get a prosecutor to agree to drop a felony DUI to a misdemeanor charge on your own, particularly if they feel confident about the prospects of getting a conviction.
 With a DUI lawyer by your side, you’ll have an experienced negotiator there to pursue a lesser charge.
-By offering a strong challenge to the prosecutor’s case, your DUI lawyer will make it more likely that the prosecutor will agree to a lesser charge or even dropping the charges entirely.

 Other Penalties That Come with a 4th DUI Conviction

-While a prison sentence is among the most severe penalties that come with a DUI conviction, it isn’t the only one.
-Upon receiving a fourth DUI conviction, you will also be subject to:
+While a prison sentence is among the most severe penalties that come with a DUI conviction in California, it isn’t the only one.
+Upon receiving a fourth DUI conviction, you will also be subject to the following consequences:

 - Felony status on your record